Select data to make a chart in Numbers on Mac

 Select the table cells with the data you want to use, or to add data from an entire row or column, click the table, then click the number or letter for that row or column.

 You can select cells from one or more tables, including tables on different sheets.
-When you edit a chart’s data references, a dot appears on the tab for any sheet that contains data used in the chart.
+When you edit a chart’s data references, an icon appears on the tab for any sheet that contains data used in the chart.

-If the data in your table is categorized, you can also select a column to plot the results of a summary row calculation.
+If the data in your table is categorised, you can also select a column to plot the results of a summary row calculation.